Buddha – the founder of Buddhism from around 500 BCE.

 enlightenment – release from suffering.
 The goal of Buddhism.

 Existence, Three Marks of – the nature of the world.
-They are impermanence, sufferings and non-self.
+Conditioned things are marked by impermanence and suffering, and both conditioned and unconditioned things are marked by non-self.

 Four Noble Truths – an explanation of suffering and the way to be free of it.
 Explained as suffering, its root, the solution and practice.